 Add in some “regular” tourism.
 Most host cities are exceptional destinations with or without the Games, and can be even better during the Olympics when even the non-sports attractions will get caught up in Olympic fever and put their best foot forward.
 Definitely visit some non-Olympic events to get a feel for the host city and country while you are there.

-Get into the spirit of it all.
 The volunteers at most Olympics really bring it when they are out interacting with all of us visiting the Games, and the overall vibe on the ground can be exhilarating.
 Give yourself over to the whole thing and you can be a true part of the Olympic spirit.